afistoli/46120-PiWE/README.md

 | Week 11 | 22-apr  | Python on Gbar (HPC)                                 |                                    |
 | Week 12 | 29-apr  | Test-driven development                              | Package should be complete         |
 | Week 13 | 06-may  | Final-project presentations                          | Final project (pass fail)          |

+## Lecture recordings

+ * Link to be added.

+## Sign-ups for groups

+ * Groups for CodeCamp : link to be added
+ * Groups for final project: link to be added